albruevich/Text-Quest-Editor/README.md

 The formula returns the description number.

-- If the player has a pistol (p2 = 1), the result will be 2 — description #2 will be shown.
+- If the player has a pistol (p2 = 1), the result will be 2 — description #2 is shown.
-- If there is no pistol (p2 = 0), the result will be 1 — description #1 will be shown.
+- If there is no pistol (p2 = 0), the result will be 1 — description #1 is shown.

 **Descriptions can contain parameters and formulas.**

 For example:
 `You are so tired today, your health is somewhere around {p3}`
-In the game it will be shown as:
+In the game, this will be shown as:
 `You are so tired today, your health is somewhere around 7`

 Or:
 `He gave you exactly half of his money: {p1 / 2}`

-#### 2. Location Types
+#### 2. Location types

 Locations can have different types: **Neutral, Start, Victory, Fail, Empty**.